Lynne Lamberg

-Lynne Lamberg (born 1942) is an American freelance medical journalist, writer and editor.
+Lynne Lamberg (born 1942) is an American freelance science journalist, writer and editor.
 In addition to books on sleep, dreams, and biological rhythms, she has written hundreds of articles on mental and physical health for medical professionals and the general public.

 Early life and education

 Lynne (Friedman) Lamberg, the daughter of Ralph M. and Fay G. (Bialick) Friedman, was born in St. Louis, Missouri, in 1942.
 After a year at the University of Michigan, she earned an A.B. degree in 1963 at Washington University in St. Louis, where she was a writer and editor for the campus newspaper, Student Life, and editor-in-chief of The Hatchet yearbook.
 She earned an M.A. in 1967 at the Annenberg School for Communication at the University of Pennsylvania.
 She married Stanford I. Lamberg in 1962.

 Career

 In 1962 Lamberg began her career as assistant director of public relations at the Jewish Hospital of St. Louis (now Barnes-Jewish Hospital).
 In 1964 she became director of public relations at the Hospital of the University of Pennsylvania.

 In the 1970s, Lamberg began to work as a freelance medical writer, focusing on the then-emerging science of sleep.
+During a nighttime observation at the University of Chicago sleep laboratory, she had an unexpected encounter with two alligators housed in a bathroom, subjects themselves of a sleep study.
+The experience heightened her interest in reporting on diverse aspects of the then-young science of sleep.

 By 1986, she had already written more than 60 articles on sleep and dreams for general circulation magazines, according to The Baltimore Sun.

-She continued to contribute articles to medical publications and popular magazines, according to WebMD: "Lynne Lamberg writes on psychiatry and sleep medicine for physicians in The Journal of the American Medical Association and Psychiatric News."
+Lamberg continued to contribute articles to medical publications and popular magazines, according to WebMD: "Lynne Lamberg writes on psychiatry and sleep medicine for physicians in The Journal of the American Medical Association and Psychiatric News.
+She has written hundreds of articles, book reviews, and op-ed essays for Better Homes and Gardens, Self, Psychology Today, Brainwork, New Choices, Working Woman, Ladies' Home Journal, and other national circulation magazines, as well as for The Baltimore Sun, The Atlanta Constitution, Orlando Sentinel, San Diego Union-Tribune, and other newspapers."
 The Sleep Foundation said, "She is a regular contributor to JAMA (The Journal of the American Medical Association), and Psychiatric News, and reviews consumer books on sleep, biological rhythms and dreams."
-She has written hundreds of articles, book reviews, and op-ed essays for Better Homes and Gardens, Self, Psychology Today, Brainwork, New Choices, Working Woman, Ladies' Home Journal, and other national circulation magazines, as well as for The Baltimore Sun, The Atlanta Constitution, Orlando Sentinel, San Diego Union-Tribune, and other newspapers."